 Frequently Asked Questions About Clinical Trials in Colombia

-This is a compilation of the frequently asked questions we receive from our customers (aka sponsors) when exploring Colombia as a clinical trial destination.
+This is a compilation of the frequently asked questions we receive from clinical trial sponsors when exploring Colombia as their clinical trial destination.

 We are looking for an investigator and a site to conduct our first-in-human trial, but we are not sure if Colombia is the right place.
 Can you help us?

 Usually medical device companies in need of first-in-human/first-in-man (FIH/FIM) clinical trial help approach bioaccess.™ after they have identified a principal investigator (PI) in Colombia at an international conference or through their personal and business connections.
 This PI is usually someone who has demonstrated expertise in the intended use of the investigational device after presenting at international conferences or after publishing on recognized academic journals.

 Only after the medical device company has been in direct contact with the PI and has decided to have him lead and conduct its (FIH/FIM) trial is when we at bioaccess.™ come in and operationalize the trial in Colombia.
 We contact the PI, gather IRB/EC requirements at the PI's hospital, we assemble the dossier package for IRB/EC submission, and then we apply for MoH (INVIMA) approval.
 We also help with the importation of the investigational devices and become the project managers and monitors of the study.

 So, the choice of conducting a trial in Colombia is first driven by the medical device company's choice of a PI in Colombia.
 Asides from having the right PI leading your study in Colombia, the country’s advantages are in essence: a) fast MoH review (~15-45 days after submission and IRB/EC approval), b) cost savings (~30-50% savings over US hospital fees), and c) large patient pool (50 million people with universal health care).